rrania4r/NLP-Filter/README.md

 ## GOAL
 Create an app that can be used, in the same way as a spam filter, by individual users to filter out offensive comments from their social media feeds.
-Working lnaguage: German.
+Working language: German.

 # The Thought Behind the App